joe-doe/logs2mongoDB/README.md

 ### Convention:
 ```
-Log file entries must be formated as one line, JSON notated strings.
+Log file entries must be formated as one line, JSON strings.
 ```